Aphostrophy/Aksara-TF-IDF-Search-Engine/README.md

 ## Features
 List of features ready and TODOs for future development
-* Multiple-upload file feature with drag and drop or onclick features
+* Multiple-upload file with drag and drop or onclick features
 * Normal mode and Webscrap mode features
 * Search query from documents features